rerun-io/rerun/examples/rust/robby_fischer/README.md

 ```

 ### Robot arm
-First we will log the URDF using the official [URDF dataloader](https://github.com/rerun-io/rerun-loader-python-example-urdf).
+Then, we will log the URDF using the official [URDF dataloader](https://github.com/rerun-io/rerun-loader-python-example-urdf).
 ```rust
 // Rerun will find the dataloader in the `PATH` and use it to log `arm.urdf`. rec.log_file_from_path("arm.urdf", None, false).unwrap();